-Ahh, the garbage disposal.
-Who doesn’t love the therapeutic sound of food ground to bits?
-Your kitchen sink garbage disposal is essential for keeping your pipes clear of clogs, but what do you really need to know about your garbage disposal?
-One thing is for certain, we miss it when it’s not working properly!
+But first, let’s learn all we can about this unheralded kitchen appliance.
+We rarely think about our disposals, but who doesn’t love the therapeutic sound of food ground to bits?
+They’re essential for keeping your pipes clear of clogs, but what do you really need to know about them?
+One thing is for sure, we miss it when it’s not working.

 What Does A Garbage Disposal Do?

 A garbage disposal is a machine that is primarily used to shred food waste into super small pieces to prevent a clogged kitchen sink.
 It’s electrically powered and installed under a kitchen sink between the sink’s drain and the trap.

 Once food is ground up, it exits the disposal through a waste valve and joins the rest of your home’s waste in the sewer.